julienmjaquet/web_scraping_tutorial/tutorial.md

 <br/>
 In the end, your dataset should look like this (here's a sample based on about 10% of all municipalities' personalities) : <br/>

-**N.B.** If you wish to use the retrieved data for an analysis, you might want to consider the following points : <br/>
+**N.B.** If you wish to use the retrieved data for an analysis, you may want to consider the following points : <br/>
 * Some pages do not include a "personalities" section but link to an external page "Personalities".
 Data from these pages was not retrieved.
 * Some pages simply do not include a "personalities" section.
 This does not mean there aren't any personalities related to the municipality.
 * Some pages do not have a proper "personalities" section but mention "personalities" in other sections.
 Data from other sections was not retrieved.
 * The code is based on Wikipedia pages in German.
 It is therefore possible that Swiss German municipalities have on average a longer list of personalities compared to French-speaking or Italian-speaking municipalities.
 However, such a difference may come from the fact that German-speaking Wikipedia authors know less about other regions' personalities.
 * A given name may appear several times in the data.
-For example,  the municipality where t
+For example, in the municipality a person was born and in the municipality she spent most of her life.
-*